 If these items are found in a child's packed lunch they will be removed.
 In addition, the school actively encourages parents to include at least one item of fresh fruit in their child's packed lunch.

 Children are permitted to bring a snack into school to eat at break time out on the playground.
 The school promotes healthy snack choices and pupils are encouraged to bring fruit as their playground snack.
 The school also operates a playtime Tuck Shop which stocks other healthy snack alternatives which may be purchased by the pupils.
-Crisps, sweets, cereal bars etc are not permitted as playground snacks.
+Crisps, sweets, cereal bars and other wrapped items are not permitted as playground snacks.

 Further advice and guidance can be found on the Children's Food Trust website